Here are the most-watched elk film clips (from over 100 hours of film condensed to 5 minutes):

 This was not the only place where Rocky Mountain Elk have been imported to California.
 In 1913, the Redding Elks Club purchased 50 Rocky Mountain elk from Yellowstone National Park for release in the Pit River area of Shasta County.
 The initial release apparently was augmented shortly thereafter by the accidental release of 24 elk from a stalled train in the Sacramento River Canyon.
 Rocky Mountain elk are still found in parts of Shasta County today.

-The latest figures provided by the DFW in 2018 indicate that about 1,500 Rocky Mountain elk survive in California today.
-Most of them are in northern California, and an estimated 300 are in the Tehachapi Mountains.
-The only place where Rocky Mountain elk can be hunted in Southern California is on the Tejon Ranch, and then only with special permits, which are allowed through the DFW’s Private Lands Management Program (PLM).
+The figures provided by the DFW in 2018 indicated that about 1,500 Rocky Mountain elk survive in California today.
+Most of them are in northern California.
+As of the 2018 report, an estimated 300 elk were in the Tehachapi Mountains, but their population has grown significantly since then.
+On the Tejon Ranch, which covers 270,000 acres (and is adjacent to Bear Valley Springs and Stallion Springs), Rocky Mountain elk can be hunted with a limited number of special permits, which are allowed through the DFW’s Private Lands Management Program (PLM).
 In exchange for conducting habitat improvement projects on their land that benefit wildlife, landowners (such as Tejon) can receive special PLM elk tags each year.
 The numbers and types of tags correspond to the population level of elk and the current conditions on the ranch.
 Elk in this area may have an earlier rutting season due to the warmer weather in Southern California.

-The DFW formed what it calls a “Tejon Rocky Mountain Elk Management Unit” with boundaries that extend to the west by Interstate 5, to the south by Highway 138 in Los Angeles County, and to the north by Highway 58.
+The DFW formed what it calls a “Tejon Rocky Mountain Elk Management Unit” with boundaries that extend to the west by Interstate 5, to the south by Highway 138 in Los Angeles County, and to the north at the line between Kern and Tulare County.
 The management goals for this Unit are to: 1) Improve elk habitat conditions and population levels in consideration of current habitat capacity, other land uses, and long term environmental changes; 2) enhance opportunities for the public to use and enjoy elk (e.g. hunting and wildlife viewing); and 3) alleviate human-elk conflicts.
 Speaking of which…

 The bull elk that wander throughout the Tehachapi Mountains and Bear Valley Springs sometimes appear to be more tolerant or conditioned to the presence of humans than they normally would be in the wild.
 Elk need to get to their sources of food and water, meaning they inadvertently cross paths with humans.
 They may look slow and peaceful, but people forget that these are wild animals that can turn and attack at any time — and they can run amazingly fast when they want to.
 You’re supposed to stay 50 to 75 yards away from an elk, and the rangers who work for the Bear Valley Springs Association can issue a citation if you approach one.